klepto/unreflect/readme.md

 library is not guaranteed to work on different versions of JVM or future updates of JVM.
 ## Compatibility
 Library has been tested and confirmed to work with all versions of OpenJDK from OpenJDK 8 to OpenJDK 20.
-Different forks of JVM are not guaranteed to work and are not planned to be maintained.
+Different forks of JVM are not guaranteed to work and are not planned to be implemented/maintained.